Most healthcare providers can agree that accurate patient data is essential for providing high-quality healthcare services.

-Missing or wrong information about insurance, referrals, and patient demographics can add significant delays to the billing, claims, and overall revenue management cycle.
+Missing or inaccurate information about insurance, referrals, and patient demographics can add significant delays to the billing, claims, and overall revenue management cycle.

-- Incomplete data to evaluate patient-reported outcomes measures (PROM)
+- Incomplete data to evaluate patient-reported outcomes measures (PROMs)

 - Delayed research when having to resubmit IRB paperwork